The translation of this document is outdated.

 February 2005; 17 July 2008]

-published on the website of the local government not later than
+website of the local government not later than on the third

-on the third working day following the signing thereof.
-The
+working day following the signing thereof.
+The accessibility to

-the minutes of city or municipality council meetings shall be
+council decisions and the minutes of council meetings shall be

 ensured taking into account the restrictions for the